evilmog/ntlmv1-multi/README.md

 To crack with hashcat:
 ./hashcat -m 14000 -a 3 -1 charsets/DES_full.charset --hex-charset hashes.txt ?1?1?1?1?1?1?1?1

-To Crack with crack.sh use the following token NTHASH:727B4E35F947129EA52B9CDEDAE86934BB23EF89F50FC595
 ```

-Now the first and most important thing is the password used in this case is "password" and we can verify the ntlm hash with
+The password used in this case is "password" and we can verify the ntlm hash with
 ```
 echo -n password | iconv -f utf8 -t utf16le | openssl dgst -md4
 (stdin)= 8846f7eaee8fb117ad06bdd830b7586c